- November 11, 2016

 "Aztecalypse" is an action-adventure game with an apocalyptic twist, where you explore a recently discovered area inspired by ancient Aztec culture as a leading scientist investigating the disappearance of archeologists.
 The game features a vast open world with first-person action, including a mercenary's abandoned camp and other mystical places to discover.
 With a focus on exploration and intriguing storyline, this game offers a unique and immersive experience for fans of the genre.

-- It includes Steam trading cards, which can be collected for badges.
+- There are Steam trading cards available, which can be collected for badges.

-- The game suffers from long loading times and poor optimization, making it frustrating to play.
+- The game suffers from extremely long loading times and poor optimization, making it frustrating to play.

 “Moral of the story: you never know what life has in store for you, and if I had given up when all odds were against me, I wouldn't be where I am today.”

-“The story is practically null, but it's coherent with the scenario and the bases in the game.”
+“The story is practically null, but it's coherent with the scenario and the foundations in the game.”

 “Has a story (it's small, but it has one).”

-“The story was boring and didn't make sense; this is something that could be worked upon to make the game more appealing to the players.”
+“[*] story was boring and didn't make sense; this is something which could be worked upon to make the game more appealing to the players.”

 “It's short, there's no gameplay, and there's no story.”